reymon359/gatsby-personal-site/content/posts/lifestyle-as-a-digital-nomad-staying-in-colivings/index.md

 ### Stay

 The time people spend in these locations varies on the coliving rules and the traveler situation.
-Some colivings encourage longer stays enforcing a minimum booking time or discounts for longer stays.
+Most colivings encourage longer stays enforcing a minimum booking time or discounts for longer stays.
 Others don’t have staying restrictions and, although it's quite unusual, people may be there for just a weekend.

 ### Community